 Mexico: September 16, 1810 – "Grito de Dolores"

+No, Cinco de Mayo isn’t Mexico’s Independence Day.
 The roots of Mexican independence began with the desire for social and land reforms.
 The native and mestizo populations were growing weary of Spanish domination and the privileged Criollo class (those of Spanish descent born in the New World).
 This culminated in the early hours of September 16th, when the priest Miguel Hidalgo y Costilla rang the bell of his church in Dolores, calling the people to revolt against Spanish rule.
 This uprising marked the beginning of a tumultuous decade-long struggle for Mexican independence.

 Arguably one of the most lively and heartfelt of celebrations, Mexico's Grito de Dolores is famous worldwide.
-At the strike of midnight on September 15th, the president and thousands of citizens echo the cry of Miguel Hidalgo y Costilla, a priest who beckoned his countrymen to rise against Spanish rule.
+At the stroke of midnight on September 15th, the president and thousands of citizens echoed the cry of Miguel Hidalgo y Costilla, a priest who beckoned his countrymen to rise against Spanish rule.
 Fireworks, ringing bells, and shouts of "Viva Mexico!" saturate the air.
 The following day is a national holiday filled with parades, mariachi music, and an array of Mexican delicacies.

 Chile: September 18, 1810 – "Fiestas Patrias"